What is Interlibrary Loan?

 Electronic delivery is the default method for supplying articles or book chapters that you request and is always the preferred method.
 It provides faster service for you, processing efficiencies for ILL staff and is the 'Green' choice.
 If receiving articles in electronic format presents a hardship, please contact us directly.

-5 Colleges Library Catalog The University Library System offers a book paging service from the Libraries of the Four Colleges.
-(Smith, Mt.
-Holyoke, Hampshire and Amherst).
+The Five College Library Catalog is the way to go!
+The University Library System offers a book paging service from the Libraries of the Four Colleges.
+(Smith, Mount Holyoke, Hampshire and Amherst).
 The material requested is sent to the W.E.B.
 Du Bois Library usually within 2 business days of the original request.
 This service is only available to UMass Faculty, Students, and Staff with a valid U-Card.

 What is the easiest way to submit ILL requests?